Fine Tuning Connectivity While Traveling

 Which means you might need to try them all, experiment with different configurations, or even consider your back-up options.

-Basic Steps for Setting Up Your Internet Connectivity
+Basic Steps for Fine Tuning Your Mobile Internet

-While the actual steps you take each time may vary, there tends to be a general order of operations in figuring out which of your mobile internet arrangements will be most usable at a particular location.
+While the actual steps you take each time may vary, there tends to be a general order of operations in fine tuning which of your mobile internet configurations will be most usable at a particular location.

 Some steps to guide you:

-- Determine what types of connectivity options are available in your location.
+- Determine what types of mobile internet options are available in your location.

-- Survey the situation by testing your options.
+- Survey the situation by testing and fine tuning your mobile internet options.

 - If needed, experiment with signal enhancing gear & configurations.